emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Capacitated Vehicle Routing Problem Using Optimization with Python.md

 | *Figure 1: PPizza depot and stores* |

 Trucks leave from the depot at 6am in the morning.
 We can allocate a helper to a truck to speed up unloading.
-Drivers cannot drive for longer than 11 hours due to Department of Transportation regulations.
+Drivers cannot drive for longer than 11 hours due to Department of Transportation (DOT) regulations.
 We can add a second driver to a truck to be able to deliver longer distances.
 This case is called "team driver" and truck can be operated up to 22 hours.

-We want to identify the required number of trucks and truck operating schedules to be able to deliver fresh ingredients to each store with given time windows constraints by minimizing the total cost.
+We want to identify the required number of trucks and truck operating schedules to be able to deliver fresh ingredients to each store with given time windows and DOT constraints by minimizing the total cost.

 ### Mathematical Formulation

-We develop the following mixed integer formulation for the PPizza delivery problem by extending xxx model.
+We develop the following mixed integer formulation for the **PPizza** delivery problem by extending xxx model.